ArduPilot/ardupilot_wiki/dev/source/docs/bootloader.rst

 The source code for the bootloaders can be found in `AP_Bootloader <https://github.com/ArduPilot/ardupilot/tree/master/Tools/AP_Bootloader>`__ but pre-compiled binaries are available for many boards in the `Tools/Bootloaders <https://firmware.ardupilot.org/Tools/Bootloaders>`__ directory on our firmware server.
-Please refer to the `README.txt <https://github.com/ArduPilot/ardupilot/blob/master/Tools/bootloaders/README.txt>`__ to see if one of the existing bootloaders is compatible for the new board.
+Please refer to the `README text <https://github.com/ArduPilot/ardupilot/blob/master/Tools/bootloaders/README.md>`__ to see if one of the existing bootloaders is compatible for the new board.

 Flash the bootloader